njcaruso/bot-nodejs-demo/README.md

 - Howdy Botkit
 - A very basic interaction

+### Prerequisites
+- `npm i botkit --save` (or if in branch, `npm update`).
+This is the botkit framework to make it easy to interface with Slack.
+- Create a Spark account/team
-Create a bot by going here:
+- Create a bot by going here:
 https://{YOUR TEAM ID}.slack.com/apps/build/custom-integration

 This is a CUSTOM bot, and not intended for public dissemination.
 A public bot requires public registration, and is outside the scope of this project.